Family: Lygodiaceae (Climbing Family)

 List All Observations of Lygodium japonicum reported by Citizen Scientists

-Easily confused with Lygodium microphyllum, another invasive climbing fern.
+Easily confused with Lygodium microphyllum, another invasive climbing fern or peppervine (Ampelopsis arborea), which is a native species.
 Texas alternatives include Southern maidenhair fern (Adiantum capillus-veneris), Turks' cap (Malvaviscus arboreus), and American beautyberry (Callicarpa americana).

 Eradication of Japanese climbing fern is difficult because of the large rhizome root system and the rapid germination from spores.
 Prescribed burns will eliminate aerial portions, but will not stop resprouting.
 Herbicides containing glyphosate offer the best choice for eradication of established infestations.
 A recommended foliar spray mix is 1 to 2 percent of either Garlon 4, Garlon 3A, Accord Concentrate, or Rodeo (Dow AgroSciences).
 Another effective herbicide is Escort (Dupont) at 1 to 2 oz per acre in water and as a mixture with a glyphosate herbicide.
 Add 1/4 to 1/2 percent surfactant to improve wetting and penetration.
 Young plants should be pulled by hand.
 Extremely large infestations should be cut or mowed, applying herbicide to new growth.USE PESTICIDES WISELY: ALWAYS READ THE ENTIRE PESTICIDE LABEL CAREFULLY, FOLLOW ALL MIXING AND APPLICATION INSTRUCTIONS AND WEAR ALL RECOMMENDED PERSONAL PROTECTIVE GEAR AND CLOTHING.
 CONTACT YOUR STATE DEPARTMENT OF AGRICULTURE FOR ANY ADDITIONAL PESTICIDE USE REQUIREMENTS, RESTRICTIONS OR RECOMMENDATIONS.
 MENTION OF PESTICIDE PRODUCTS ON THIS WEB SITE DOES NOT CONSTITUTE ENDORSEMENT OF ANY MATERIAL.